joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-03-Colored-Hats.md

 And so in general we will win $N/(N+1)$ of the time.

 This was a very interesting Riddler.
-Thank you, Oliver Roeder and [Professor Jared Bronski](https://faculty.math.illinois.edu/~jared/)!
+Thank you, Oliver Roeder and Riddle supplier Jared Bronski!

 <br>